 Sébastien has an extensive record of professional and public service engagement.
-He currently serves on the boards of governors of the Compass Legal Clinic, which provides pro bono legal information to start-ups and social entrepreneurs in Montreal, and EnJeu (Environnement Jeunesse), an NGO dedicated to educating and empowering youth in relation to environmental issues.
+He currently serves on the board of governors of EnJeu (Environnement Jeunesse), an NGO dedicated to educating and empowering youth in relation to environmental issues.
 From 2014 to 2015, he served as the president of Génération d’idées, a think tank focused on supporting the civic engagement of Quebeckers aged 20 to 35.
 Prior to his appointment at McGill, he worked for Amnesty International Canada, the United Nations International Criminal Tribunals for Rwanda and the former Yugoslavia, the Centre for International Sustainable Development Law, and the Canadian Centre for International Justice.
 He has also served as a consultant for a range of international and non-governmental organisations, including the United Nations Environment Programme, the Climate Land Use Alliance, the World Future Council, Equitable Origin, the Climate and Development Knowledge Network, and the International Development Law Organisation.
-In addition, Sébastien previously served on the boards of the Centre québécois du droit de l’environnement, the Canadian Environmental Network, the Centre for International Sustainable Development Law, and the Canadian Journal of Poverty Law.
+In addition, Sébastien previously served on the boards of the Compass Legal Clinic, the Centre québécois du droit de l’environnement, the Canadian Environmental Network, the Centre for International Sustainable Development Law, and the Canadian Journal of Poverty Law.
 Lastly, since 2004, he has served as a civil society delegate to international negotiations on climate change, sustainable development, and international criminal law.

 Sébastien is married to Sarah Mahoney, a drama teacher and artist, and has one daughter, Camille.
 Every day, they inspire him to be a better scholar, teacher, and citizen.